testtrim/testtrim/README.md

 - **Rust**:
     - testtrim hasn't been [tested with macros](https://codeberg.org/testtrim/testtrim/issues/40) to ensure that changes that touch them are appropriately tested.
 It's probably fine though.
+- **JavaScript**:
+    - Modifications to exports from a file that are not functions, such as constants, will likely fool testtrim into believing that no test-relevant changes have been made.

 # How to use?